saswatpp/StyleGANjs/README.md

 <!--   <img src="/images/stylegan2.PNG" width="200" /> -->
 </p>

+**Picture:** *These people are not real &ndash; they were produced by Stylegan generator that allows control over different aspects of the image.*

 ## System Requirements
 The whole setup was tested on WSL for windows, Microsoft Edge browser with `WebGL` enabled and NVIDIA Geforce 940MX GPU.
 The warmup took about 10-15 seconds and subsequent generation takes about 3-4 seconds.
-Any suggestions regarding optimising the performance is welcome. *** It wasn't tested on any other platform but chances are the browser will crash (will certainty). ***
+Any suggestions regarding optimising the performance is welcome. **It wasn't tested on any other platform but chances are the browser will crash (will certainty).**

 ## Installation